 Office of Infrastructure

-Pedro Arduino, Associate Dean
+Pedro Arduino, Special Assistant to the Dean

 The Office of Infrastructure manages affairs relating to facilities and safety, including assisting faculty and departments with space management.
 Administers the Computing Services department.